jenningsanderson/aws-athena-workshop/README.md

 ```

 ## Meta Setup
 _Documenting how the workshop environment is set up_

+This workshop relies on an Amazon EC2 instance built from the `Anaconda3 2019.07` instance on the AMI public marketplace.

-There is an EC2 instance running at [workshop.yetilabs.science](http://workshop.yetilabs.science) that needs jupyterhub started:
+It is accessible at [workshop.yetilabs.science](http://workshop.yetilabs.science), and just needs to have jupyterhub started:

 	ssh -i <creds> ec2-user@workshop.yetilabs.science
 	...
 	tmux new-session -s jupyter -d 'sudo jupyterhub'

+TODO: having trouble with _user data_ properly starting this
-Next, usernames of participants must be added and their directories pre-populated with the example notebooks:

-The `new-user.sh` script does the following:
+Next, usernames of participants must be added and their directories pre-populated with the example notebooks with the `new-user.sh` script.
+It does the following:

 ```
   sudo useradd -G jupyterhub-users $1